Skip to main content

 The Environment Interface

-The environment object passed to your agent provides two async methods:
+The environment object passed to your agent provides:

-• environment.list_tools() — returns tool schemas (names, descriptions, input schemas) for all tool servers in the workspace.
+• environment.list_tools(tool_server=None) — returns tool schemas (names, descriptions, input schemas) for one server or all servers in the workspace.

-• environment.call_tool(tool_server, tool_name, parameters) — executes a tool call on a specific server and returns the result.
+• environment.call_tool(tool_server, tool_name, parameters) — executes a tool call on a specific server and returns a ToolCallResult.

 Under the hood, these map to the tool server protocol: list_tools() calls GET /tools, and call_tool() calls POST /step.